 - Not only that, Amazon handles the customer service, too.
 This is just one less thing you have to deal with.

-The only two things you really have to do are:
+The only two things you really have to do with Amazon Merch are:

 If you’re curious about the royalties, they typically range from around 13 percent up to 37 percent, based on the selling price of the product.
-Your actual royalty with Merch by Amazon is:
+Your actual Amazon Merch royalties take into account: